-Pride Veterinary Medical Community (PrideVMC)
+Pride Veterinary Medical Community at Virginia Tech (PrideVMC)

 PrideVMC is a national organization that strives to create a better world for the LGBTQ+ veterinary community.
 The goal of our student chapter is to advocate for the LGBTQ+ students within VMCVM and to provide them with a safe space where they can be their authentic selves, as well as being a resource to learn more about LGBTQ+ issues and/or identities.

 The Public Veterinary Practice Club promotes the many facets of non-traditional veterinary medicine, providing speakers and experiences to expose students to public veterinary medicine in these five areas of distinction: wildlife/zoo medicine, public health, corporate medicine, veterinary policy, and international veterinary medicine.
 Sub-organizations are the American Association of Fish Veterinarians, American Association of Wildlife Veterinarians, Association of Reptile and Amphibian Veterinarians, Association of Exotic Mammal Veterinarians, and Association of Avian Veterinarians.

 Students must apply to become an ambassador for the college.
 The program is offered through the Office of Academic Affairs and is not included in the college's "umbrella school" structure.